 The beachfront has a wide, pedestrianised promenade with street lighting that runs the full 7km from the old town marina, to just South of the airport at it most Northern point.
 This makes it ideal for cycling, jogging or just an evening stroll.
 There are beautiful, tradtional Spanish, beach-front properties, sailing clubs, beach bars (Chiriguitos) and the occasional children's play park dotted along its length.
 The distinct lack of loud music bars, tacky gift shops or “looky, looky" men means this beautiful sea front promenade has retained its relaxed family feel which is the main draw for many tourists to this area.

 Venture further away from the town and you will find an area dedicated to late night music and disco bars, a modern shopping indoor shopping centre with multi-screen cinema and arcade.
 In addition, the town also hosts Summer fun fair, a circus, and an evening market during July and August.
 So whilst much lower key than some other Spanish resorts and still predominantly geared towards families, Los Alcazares still offers plenty to do for all ages.

-Property prices in Los Alcazares have started to increase now which is due both to the resorts increasing popularity and a significant improvement in the general economy.
+Property prices in Los Alcazares have started to increase now which is due both to the resorts increasing popularity.
 However, there is still plenty of land available in this area and we are now seeing a number of new, modern, high quality developments being built with both detached villas and apartments available at very good prices.